 Average salaries can sometimes vary dramatically, even within the same city.
 Those who install and service commercial or industrial systems generally get paid the most.
 Unionized employers also tend to have much higher wages than non-unionized ones.
 However, you can expect a percentage of your wages from any union job to go toward paying for union fees, insurance, and other benefits.

 Many maximize their income by working longer hours during peak seasons (summer and/or winter).
 Additional wages can also come, in some cases, from earning commissions on the sale of new equipment or service contracts.

 The job outlook is expected to be excellent for the foreseeable future.
-In America, employment of HVAC technicians is projected to increase by 21 percent between 2012 and 2022, which is much faster than average. **
+In America, employment of HVAC technicians is projected to increase by 14 percent between 2014 and 2024, which is faster than average. **

 The growing demand for technicians can be attributed to a number of factors.
 As the nation's population grows, so does the number of buildings (residential, commercial, and industrial) that need to be fitted with climate-control systems.
 And the increasing complexity of new HVAC systems means an increasing possibility of their malfunction and need for servicing, which then requires skilled technicians.
 In addition, the growing focus on reducing energy consumption and improving indoor air quality means that more HVAC technicians are needed for analyzing the efficiency of existing systems and replacing old polluting ones with new, more efficient models.

 The industry is incredibly diverse.
 Most technicians begin their careers in the residential and light commercial sectors of the field.
 Advancement usually comes in the form of higher wages or supervisory positions.
 But, with advanced knowledge, a lot of experience, and the right mindset, new opportunities can arise for entering other areas of the industry, which offer new challenges.